marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Running Julia scripts
-To run a Julia script from within the project environment:
+Run a Julia script from within the project environment:

 1. Activate the environment in Julia REPL
 2. Run the script: